renber/SeafClient/README.md

 ```

 ## Currently implemented requests
-See the [official Seafile Web APi documentation](http://manual.seafile.com/develop/web_api.html) for a list of all available requests.
+See the [official Seafile Web API documentation](http://manual.seafile.com/develop/web_api.html) for a list of all available requests.
 The following requests are currently implemented:

 * Authentication
 * Check Account Info